cargo−watch − watches over your Cargo project´s source

 −w, −−watch watch...

-your entire project is watched, except for the target/ and
+dependencies are watched, except for the target/ and .git/

-.git/ folders, and your .ignore and .gitignore files are
+folders.
+Your .ignore and .gitignore files are used to

 −i, −−ignore